tlumip/swimr/README.md

     - The template Rmd files are available via File + New File + R Markdown + From Template
     - After loading a template Rmd, update any required settings such as the input databases, and then knit it
   - Static Package Data
-    - swimr contains a number of static data sets in the data folder, including the zone polygons used for mapping
+    - swimr contains a number of static package data sets in the data folder, including the zone polygons used for mapping
     - To update these files, do the following:
       - Open `swimr.Rproj` in RStudio
       - Find the relevant R script and/or data in `data-raw` folder